-Our year-to-date 2020/21 performance of 53.7 is meeting the internally-set target of 160.0.
-The anticipated improvement in the volume of patients admitted in our Emergency Departments as a result of the COVID 19 situation resulted in a 75% reduction in the number of patients awaiting inpatient beds during the first 2 periods.
+Our year-to-date 2020/21 performance of 81.3 is meeting the internally-set target of 160.0.
+The anticipated improvement in the volume of patients admitted in our Emergency Departments as a result of the COVID-19 situation resulted in a 59% reduction in the number of patients awaiting inpatient beds during the first 4 periods.
 The unprecedented reduction in Emergency visits and admissions means that we have been able to efficiently move our patients from the Emergency Department to appropriate ward beds.
+As we progress through the transitional stages of the pandemic we are experiencing increasing visits and admissions despite which we are still managing to move people out of our emergency departments into the right beds from which they will receive the best care.